Afod2000/IGpt/README.md

 + `python igpt.py`

-+ By this command GPTX will launch in your terminal.
-And now you are ready to ask any question to GPTX.
++ By this command IGpt will launch in your terminal.
+And now you are ready to ask any question to IGpt.
 Ask your question and get your answer.

 ## Note
 + To exit from tool just type `exit` or `bye` and hit ENTER.
 You will get exit from prompt.